• Skip to main content

 5. Assemble bowls and serve

 Spoon rice into bowls and top with a piece of salmon.
 Spoon additional sauce over the top.
-Add vegetables and top with garnishes.
+Add vegetables and top with garnishes and toasted sesame seeds.
 Salt and pepper to taste.

 Salmon Buddha Bowl Variations